kaylibarry2/LogHawk/README.md

 # Installation Steps
 LogHawk only utilizes bash, so there's no need to download any new compiler.
 Getting started with LogHawk is easy!
+1. First, you need to have Python 3 installed.
+To do this, run "sudo apt-get install python3".
-1. Download the main code from LogHawk.sh.
+2. Then, download the main code from LogHawk.sh.
-2. Open your Linux terminal and create a new file.
+3. Open your Linux terminal and create a new file.
 This is done by typing "nano LogHawk.sh" and pasting all of the code from the main file.
-3. Save this file and give it executable properties; this is done by typing "sudo chmod +x LogHawk.sh".
+4. Save this file and give it executable properties; this is done by typing "sudo chmod +x LogHawk.sh".
 Without this, the code cannot run.
-4. Then go to the other script in this repo called LogHawk.txt, and copy this text.
+5. Then go to the other script in this repo called LogHawk.txt, and copy this text.
 This is where you can decide what you would like for LogHawk to scan; the default is All.
-5. Go back to your terminal and create a new file again with "nano LogHawk.txt", but this one does not have to be executable because it is just telling what LogHawk should scan.
+6. Go back to your terminal and create a new file again with "nano LogHawk.txt", but this one does not have to be executable because it is just telling what LogHawk should scan.
-6. If you would like LogHawk to be run automatically, you can set it as a cron script.
+7. If you would like LogHawk to be run automatically, you can set it as a cron script.
 This is done by going into the terminal and typing "crontab -e".
 This takes you to your cron scripts, then add "*/10 * * * * /bin/bash LogHawk.sh".
 This says you want LogHawk to run every 10 minutes.
 You can adjust the time to your preference.
-7. To run this tool without cron, type "./LogHawk.sh" into your terminal.
+8. To run this tool without cron, type "./LogHawk.sh" into your terminal.
 Once that's done, type "cat LogHawkAlerts.txt" which will show you all the alerts the tool found.

 # Preferences